mdboom/pool-party/README.md

-Since the worker loop needs to block waiting for more tasks and the result handler needs to block waiting for more results, an `os.pipe` is used to communicate between interpreters when new data is ready to be read from the `LockableBoard`.
+Since the worker loop needs to block waiting for more tasks and the result handler needs to block waiting for more results, an `os.pipe` is used to ommunicate between interpreters when new data is ready to be read from the `LockableBoard`.

 Experimentally, this was much faster than polling in a Python loop, but I don't